Black Indians in the United States: Genealogy and genetics

-Elder family members may have tried to keep an oral history of the family, but due to these many difficulties, these accounts have not always been as reliable as hoped for.
+Elder family members may have tried to keep an oral history of the family, but due to the many challenges listed above, these accounts have not always been reliable.
 Knowing the family's geographic origins may help individuals know where to start in piecing together their genealogy.
-Working from oral history and what records exist, descendants can try to confirm stories of more precise African origins, and any possible Native ancestry through genealogical research and even DNA testing.
+Working from oral history and existing records, descendants can try to confirm stories of more precise African origins, as well as those of any possible Native ancestry through genealogical research and even DNA testing.
 However, DNA cannot reliably indicate Native American ancestry, and no DNA test can indicate tribal origin.

 DNA testing and research has provided some data about the extent of Native American ancestry among African Americans, which varies in the general population.
-Based on the work of geneticists, Harvard University historian Henry Louis Gates, Jr. hosted a popular, and at times controversial, PBS series, African American Lives, in which geneticists said DNA evidence shows that Native American ancestry is far less common among African Americans than previously believed.
+Based on the work of geneticists, Harvard University historian Henry Louis Gates Jr. hosted a popular, and at times controversial, PBS series, African American Lives, in which geneticists said DNA evidence shows that Native American ancestry is far less common among African Americans than previously believed.

-Their conclusions were that while almost all African Americans are racially mixed, and many have family stories of Native heritage, usually these stories turn out to be inaccurate, with only 5 percent of African American people showing more than 2 percent Native American ancestry.
-Gates summarized these statistics to mean that, "If you have 2 percent Native American ancestry, you had one such ancestor on your family tree five to nine generations back (150 to 270 years ago)."
+Their conclusions suggested that while almost all African Americans are racially mixed, and many have family stories of Native heritage, usually these stories turn out to be inaccurate, with only five percent of African American people showing more than two percent Native American ancestry.
+Gates summarized these statistics as follows: "If you have two percent Native American ancestry, you had one such ancestor on your family tree five to nine generations back (150 to 270 years ago)."
 Their findings also concluded that the most common "non-Black" mix among African Americans is English and Scots-Irish.
 Some critics thought the PBS series did not sufficiently explain the limitations of DNA testing for assessment of heritage.